diesimo-ai/self-driving-car-projects/p10-self-driving-car-motion-planner/readme.md

 ## Contributing

 Please create a pull request if you want to help this project grow.
-There are still great stuffs & ideas to add on, or an issue if you encounter any problem.
+There are still great stuffs & ideas to be added on, or an issue if you encounter any problem.

 `@TODO - list`